Networking and TCP/IP

 IP (Internet Protocol)

-Private IP address ranges are reserved address ranges, which means no public internet device will have an IP address within these ranges.
+Private IP address ranges are reserved address ranges.
+This means no public internet device will have an IP address within these ranges.
 The private address ranges include:

 Start AddressEnd Address